isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-december.md

 ______________

-## <a name="an-update-of-the-us-microsoft-365-business-voice-with-calling-plan-offer-is-coming-soon"></a><a name="2"></a>Een update van de us Microsoft 365 Business Voice met abonnement voor oproepen is binnenkort beschikbaar
+## <a name="an-update-of-the-us-microsoft-365-business-voice-with-calling-plan-offer-is-coming-soon"></a><a name="2"></a>Een update van de Amerikaanse Microsoft 365 Business Voice met abonnementsaanbieding voor oproepen is binnenkort beschikbaar

 ### <a name="categories"></a>Categorieën